 The curriculum for clinical pharmacy students typically includes courses in areas such as pharmacology, pharmaceutical care, laboratory services and management and also includes a clinical internship.
 The program is designed to educate and train students in all areas of pharmacotherapy so they will be able to communicate with patients and healthcare professionals within various clinical practice settings.
 Some courses in the curriculum may include:

 - Ethics in professional pharmacy

 - Pharmaceuticals and pathophysiology

 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), the number of positions for pharmacists was expected to increase 3% between 2014 and 2024.
+According to the U.S. Bureau of Labor Statistics (BLS), the number of positions for pharmacists is projected to show little or no change from 2018 and 2028.
 The BLS noted that the demand for pharmacists would be high due to the increase in drugs prescribed for the growing elderly population in the U.S. (www.bls.gov).